maarky/option/README.md

 Creating custom options is simple.
 All you have to do is create an Option class that extends the base Option class or another appropriate Option class.
 Give it a validate($value) method that checks that the value is of the right type and returns a boolean.
-Then create a new Some class and None class in the same namespace as your Option class, have them extend your new Option class and mix in the BaseSome or BaseNone trait.
+Then create a new Some class and None class in the same namespace as your Option class, have them extend your new Option class and mix in the BaseSome or BaseNone traits.

 Entity Option Example
 ---------------------